minecraftacted/SimpleBackup/README.md

 The path can be specified as a relative path.
 In that case, relative paths are interpreted relative to the current directory when running the program.

-**directory_to_save_backup** is destination of backups.
+**directories_to_save_backup** is destination of backups.

-Inside this directory, a directory named after the date will be created, and the directories_to_backup directories will be backed up in that directory.
+Inside these directories, a directory named after the date will be created, and the directories_to_backup directories will be backed up in that directory.

 It can be specified with a relative path.
 Relative paths are handled in the same way as before.